yasir-pasha/laravel-services-with-polymorphism/readme.md

 ### **How to Use**
 1. **Payment Gateway**

    The Payment Gateway service is used by providing  the`gateway` parameter to `PaymentGatewayService`.
 The `gateway` parameter value should be `PostPay` or `PayFort`otherwise exception is thrown.
 Currently, these two payment gateways are implemented **PostPay** and **PayFort**.
 The service initializes the payment gateway that is provided in the `$request`.

-   **File structure**: There is one file associated for each service(`Services/PaymentGatewayService.php` for PaymentGateWay and `ProductFeedService.php` for Product Feed).
-This service file initialize the main service object(PaymentGateway) by provided gateway.
+   **File structure**: There is one file associated with each service(`Services/PaymentGatewayService.php` for PaymentGateWay and `ProductFeedService.php` for Product Feed).
+This service file initializes the main service object(`PaymentGateway`) by provided gateway parameter.
 There is a folder associated with each payment gateway inside `Services/PaymentGateway`.
 The Class `Services/PaymentGateway/PaymentGateway.php` is used to process the request by creating the provided gateway object.

    #### **Example**
         $payment_gateway_service = new PaymentGatewayService($request->gateway);